CrispNCrispy/katacoda-scenarios/computer_vision_4/step4.md

 </pre>

 Execute the code to view the output and the plots.
 Look at the `model.fit()` outputs and how the learning rate decreases based on the scheduler function.
+The fittin may take some time.

 ```
 python step3.py